dikhan/terraform-provider-openapi/docs/local_environment.md

 The OpenAPI terraform provider expects as input the URL where the service provider is exposing the swagger file.
-This can be passed in defining as an environment variable with a name tha follows "OTF_VAR_{PROVIDER_NAME}_SWAGGER_URL" being '{PROVIDER_NAME}' the name of the provider specified in the binary when compiling the plugin - 'sp' in the example above.
+This can be passed in defining as an environment variable with a name tha follows "OTF_VAR_{PROVIDER_NAME}_SWAGGER_URL" being '{PROVIDER_NAME}' the name of the provider specified in the binary when compiling the plugin - 'swaggercodegen' in the example above.

 When defining the env variable, {PROVIDER_NAME} can be lower case or upper case.